All Products

 Rule Name

-Supports Weak Rule and Strong Rule.
+Supports Soft Rule and Strong Rule.

 Description

-• Timeliness: Includes Time Function Comparison, Single Table Time Field Comparison, and Two Table Time Field Comparison.
+• Timeliness: Includes Time Function Comparison, Single-Table Time Field Comparison, and Two-Table Time Field Comparison.

 • Stability: Includes Table Stability Check, Table Volatility Check, Field Stability Check, and Field Volatility Check.

-For more information, see Template type description.
+For more information, see Template Types.

 Rule Type